-User Ac tions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal upload, data proposals or or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 X ad, uplo ks, prop itain or r Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Χ irs shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X , make, po ss on, mate commer Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X t sites or pas Pornography X nterne iicate Promotion of any kind of discrimination Χ ot visit Ir sommun threatening behaviour, including promotion of physical violence or mental harm X all no sfer, o Promotion of extremism or terrorism (Prevent Duty) Χ Users sh trans Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using scho ool systems to run a private business Χ ems, applications, websites or other mechanisms that bypass the other safeguards employed by the school X
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Accept Accept Accept: Unacce Unacce download, upload, dat , remarks, proposals c hat contain or relate to Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х , make, po s on, mate commen Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х t sites or pas Pornography Х icate (Promotion of any kind of discrimination Х ot visit Ir commun threatening behaviour, including promotion of physical violence or mental harm Х aall nc sfer, c Promotion of extremism or terrorism (Prevent Duty) Х Users sh tran Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using scho ool systems to run a private business Х ems, applications, websites or other mechanisms that bypass the other safeguards employed by the school Х Infringing of copyright Х - or publicising confidential or proprietary information (e.g. financial information, databases, computer / network access codes and s) Х Creating o r propagating computer viruses or other harmful files Х Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х On-line gaming (educational) Х On-line gaming (non-educational) Х On-line gambling Х On-line sh opping / commerce Х File sharin g Х

-Infringing copyright X

-Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) X

-Creating or propagating computer viruses or other harmful files Х

-Unfair usage (downloading / uploading large files that hinders others in their use of the internet) X

-On-line gaming (educational) Χ

-On-line gaming (non-educational) Х

-On-line gambling Х

-On-line shopping / commerce Х

-File sharing X

 Use of social media Х

 Use of messaging apps Х

 Use of video broadcasting e.g. YouTube Х

-8. Responding to incidents of misuse
+7. Responding to incidents of misuse